 The Cannula Technique for Lip Fillers in Edmonton

-However, in recent years, Dr. Alhallak (Ph.D. in Pharmacy) has adopted a new revolutionary approach of employing a cannula instead of a needle for particular operations for various advanced reasons, the most important of which is safety.
+In recent years, Dr. Alhallak (Ph.D. in Pharmacy) has adopted a revolutionary approach of employing a cannula instead of a needle in particular operations.
+This technique has various advanced reasons, the most important of which is safety.

 What exactly is a cannula?

-Because the needle is dull and unable to puncture the skin, a smaller, sharper needle is necessary to establish an initial entry point for the cannula to reach the deeper layers of the skin before the treatment.
+Because the needle is dull and unable to puncture the skin, a smaller, sharper needle is necessary.
+This needle helps establish an initial entry point for the cannula to reach the deeper layers of the skin.

-After piercing the skin with a sharp needle, a cannula may be introduced through the entrance site to reach deeper layers and implant the filler.
+After piercing the skin with a sharp needle, we use a cannula to reach deeper layers and implant the filler.

-Using a cannula also allows the injector to detect resistance from specific tissue structures that the cannula goes through, enabling them to decide whether to apply or release pressure or change the route of the cannula to avoid veins, arteries, and nerves.
+The cannula technique also allows the injector to detect resistance from specific tissue structures that the cannula goes through.
+In addition, it enables them to decide whether to apply or release pressure or change the route of the cannula to avoid veins, arteries, and nerves.
 This is something you would not be able to benefit from if you used a traditional sharp needle.

 Another advantage of employing a cannula is the approach that it permits Dr. Alhallak to utilize.
-The ‘fanning’ approach means that he may move the cannula in various directions from a single entry site to inject the substance into many regions without having to create additional entry points or penetrate the skin.
+Doctors can inject the substance into multiple regions by’ fanning’ the cannula without creating additional entry points.
 This implies less pain, shorter treatment times, and a lower chance of bleeding, edema, and bruising.

 For what kind of therapies should a cannula be used?

 The cannula and method may be utilized for most dermal filler operations, including Non-Surgical Rhinoplasty, Cheek Filler, Lip Filler, Jawline Filler, and Tear Trough Filler Dr. Alhallak’s specialty treatments.
-Using a cannula for these procedures, such as Lip Filler, ensures that the filler is injected in the dermal layers of the skin rather than superficial, resulting in an over-filled appearance, as well as only using one insertion point, reducing the risk of bruising and swelling and increasing patient comfort.
+Using a cannula ensures that the filler is injected into the dermal layers of the skin rather than superficial.
+Therefore, resulting in an over-filled appearance and only using one insertion point, reducing the risk of bruising and swelling and increasing patient comfort.

-At Albany Cosmetic and Laser Center, we are committed to using the most creative and safe treatments for our patients, which is why he is a Key Opinion Leader in cosmetic operations.
+At Albany Cosmetic and Laser Center, we always ensure that we use the most creative and safe treatments for our patients.